geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

+160707 Recommenders: Collaborative Filtering Recommenders
+  1. Collaborative Filtering
+    - considers past users behavior to predict missing ratings
+    - other types of recommending:
+      - popularity, independent of user's themselves
+      - content based: based on the properties/characteristic of an item and past user's behavior
+    - How to compare similarity?: User to user or item to item.
+In a setting where there are more users than items, calculating item to item similarity requires less computations.
+      - Also, user rows are sparsely populated.
+Whereas items are more densely populated
+    - Similarity comparison:
+      - Euclidean distance in practice doesn't work well as a comparison of similarity
+      - Pearson Correlation: measures how much two vectors deviate from their mean together.
+Isn't sensitive to users who consistently rate low or high
+      - Cosine distance: Measures the angle between two vectors.
+Equivalent to Pearson correlation coefficient when vectors are mean centered.
+      - Jaccard Similarity: Usable when you don't have ratings but have boolean data.
+Measures similarity between two sets.
+  2. Predicting Ratings
+    - SSS16 Predicting Ratings
+    - to predict rating for item i: (the sum of similarities between items i and j times the user's true rating of item j) / sum of the similarities of items i and j.
+    - TO improve performance, can restrain calculations to items most similar to i.
+  3. Recommenders are hard to validate:
+    - often deploy in A/B testing manner and see if it leads to more conversions
+    - can do k-fold cross validation
+        - Error metric: RMSE, though this considers how far off you are with all your ratings.
+        - Precision: proportion of top-n documents that are relevant
+        - Recall: proportion of relevant items in the top n.
+        -

+160706

+  1. Non Negative Matrix Factorization
+    - At a high level: Non negative matrix factorization is a method of dimensionality reduction, whereby you break down a single matrix into two component matrices, but which have inner dimensions of "k" which are the pre-defined latent features you wish to find.
+        - defining k here is similar to all other unsupervised learning techniques whereby you can define how many "topics" or categories you aim to find using the method.
+        - It is similar to PCA and SVD, except in PCA/SVD, the two resulting component vectors are by definition orthogonal, whereas in NMF, they do not have to be (and thus often are not)
+        - SVD find orthogonal features between two matrices whereas NMF does not.
+        - Operationally, NMF finds the decomposed matrices W and H via alternative least squares: You have a target vector V. You initialize matrix W to be random values, shape (n x k).
+You then calculate matrix H shape (k x m) to minimize the least squares between W and V.
+          - You then fix H, and re calculate W to minimize least squares between H and V.
+          - Repeat alteratingly until least squares is minimized beyond a threshold or for a set number of iterations.
+    - V = W * H
+    - In NMF You "clip" the values of the resulting matrices such that they are non-negative values
+    - NMF decomposes feature matrix X (n x m) into W and H
+    - W is (n x k) represents the strength of each latent feature for each observation
+    - H is (k x m) represents strength of each observed feature for each latent feature
+    - k is number of latent features
+    - W and H are learned via alternating least squares (ALS) as above
+  2. Extensions
+    - Can add a regularization term to ALS
+    - Can choose K with a cross-validation process
+    - cost function can be other than ALS such as information gain, gini index etc
+  3. Project tips:
+    - "interesting"
+    - Focused question

+160705 Dimensionality Reduction
+  1. Principal Component Analysis
+    - With many dimensions, many features are likely correlated, so if there is highly correlated data, there is redundant information.
+So we try to decorrelate the input vectors.
+    - The covariance matrix of a feature space usually has a lot of large values
+        - The ideal is to find the covariance matrix where all non-diagonal values are 0.
+    - The main idea is attempt to find a covariance matrix where all variables except the diagonal have minimal covariance with other variables, which means there is no relationship between the features
+    - We can transform the matrix to make this happen
+    - This corresponds to finding a new set of axes that better fit the data, the first dimension captures the maximal variance in the data
+        - The second dimension (of this first component) is defined to be orthogonal to the first, so there is no covariance between the two features, given this definition
+    - The Transformation matrix is called V which accomplishes this ideal covariance matrix
+    - In other words, to get the transformation, we need to find the eigenvalues and eigenvectors of M-T M.
+    - The Eigenvectors are the new basis, the eigenvalues are the variance in each of these dimensions.
+    - To determine how many features to keep , can look at the scree plot, plotting the variances (eigenvalues) in increasing order.
+Choose the elbow or wherever the most information is captured.
+    - An eigenvector v of a linear transformation T is a non-zero vector that, when T is applied to it, does not change direction.
+Applying T to the eigenvector only scales the eigenvector by the scalar value lambda, called the eigenvalue.
+        - T(v) = Lambda(v)
+    - Each principal component projection is defined such that each tries to capture as much variance of the original data set.
+  2. Curse of dimensionality
+    - Any technique that involves a distance metric suffers from this, which is that as features increase, the distance between them grows without bounds.
+    - Heuristic, for a model to be effective you need the distance between points to be less than some value d.
+Thus, you need 1/d^p data points, if you have p dimensions.
+  3. Singular Value Decomposition
+    - Allows you to calculate the eigenvector/eigenvalues for matrices, without computing the matrices themselves (computationally intensive).
+    - This is in fact what sklearn does under the hood to calculate PCA
+  4. Latent Features
+    - Structure in the data that you don't observe directly
+    - SVD can help discover latent features

 160701 K Means Clustering/Hierarchical Clustering
   1. Supervised vs Unsupervised
     - The loss function (described by the (y - y-hat), ie MSE etc) effectively "supervises" our learning of the relationship between y = f(x).